I Resolve

 Creativity

 A large part of creativity is relying on what occurs to you.
 You cannot jump out of yourself when being creative in order to have ideas that are different from your own.
 Rather than second-guessing or seeking to improve what occurs to, rely on it.
 By sharing your ideas you may inspire others, hit on an unexpected solution, or help underline an existing problem in a new way.
-No one can be expected to have all the answers all the time, but members of a team are always most valuable when they participate fully.
+No one can be expected to have all the answers all the time, but improv teaches us that members of a team are always most valuable when they participate fully.